 Here are a few other reasons why Be Radiant is different—and why it might be the one program that really, truly, finally works for YOU:

 - Choice: There are two great program options—the “Delicious Detox” is designed for very quick results, and “Thrive with Five” will get you to your goals at a pace that’s just right for you.

-- Unparalleled support: If you ever have questions or are struggling, get the support the you deserve during office hours or on our live calls (which are always recorded).
+- Unparalleled support: If you ever have questions or are struggling, get the support the you deserve during our live calls.
 This may sound corny, but I care.
 A lot.
 I really want you to succeed beyond your wildest dreams, because I know you CAN!
-Be Radiant gives you the support you need, in the form of accountability, community, emails, TeleCalls, sisterhood, weekly menus, and more.
+Be Radiant gives you the support you need, in the form of accountability, emails, live calls, weekly menus, and more.